felipeperet/advent-of-code-2023/README.md

 # advent-of-code-2023

-Advent of Code 2023, done in Rust and TypeScript.
+Advent of Code 2023 done in Rust.

 https://adventofcode.com/2023/